-Introducing Biology Writes, a new program (modeled after existing programs such as Faculty Write and the Graduate Writing Lab) designed to support all writers in our department.
+Biology Writes, modeled after existing programs such as Faculty Write and the Graduate Writing Lab, is designed to support all writers in our department.
 The primary goals of Biology Writes are to enhance writing productivity, writing self-efficacy, and collegiality related to writing practices.
+Offerings include:

-The first step in making this program a success is to hear from you!
+To make this program a success, we need to hear from you!
 What support do you need to become a more productive, confident, and impactful writer?
-If you are a member of the Duke Biology Department, please fill out this survey or email your thoughts to Julie.A.Reynolds@duke.edu.
+If you are a member of the Duke Biology Department, please fill out this survey or email us your thoughts and questions.
 Thanks in advance!